- Car Reviews

 What is it?

-The first Alfa you want to buy in a long time.
-The Giulia is the Italian brand’s answer to the BMW 3 Series, Mercedes-Benz C-Class, Audi A4 and Jaguar XE – a mid-size saloon with an all-new rear-wheel drive platform (that also underpins the new Stelvio SUV) in which Alfa (or parent company FCA) invested billions in a quest to take Alfa from sales of 75,000 per year to 400,000 within three years.
-That... hasn't happened.
+Former parent company FCA (since swallowed whole by Stellantis) invested billions in it in a quest to take Alfa from sales of 75,000 to 400,000 annually within three years.
+That... didn’t happen.
 But it's certainly not because the Giulia is a sub-standard bit of kit.
 To drive, it's actually one of the best normal-ish cars money can buy.

 Dynamically, Alfa has smashed it out the park on its first attempt.
 No matter the spec, the Giulia has an inherent feeling of a proper driver’s car.
 The seating position is superb, steering fantastically quick (making it nimble, almost like it has rear-wheel steering) and it has superb balance and a more playful edge than its competitors.